Note that all times are the clock

 that it takes that long for sufficient accurate information to become

-available and for facts to be confirmed by more than one source.
+available and for facts to be verified.

 For weather